bregman-arie/devops-exercises/README.md

 </b></details>

 <details>
 <summary>Some of the commands in the previous question can be run with the -r/-R flag.
 What does it do?
-Give an example when to use it</summary><br><b>
+Give an example to when you would use it</summary><br><b>

 The -r (or -R in some commands) flag allows user to run a certain command recursively.
 For example, listing all the files under the following tree is possible when done recursively (`ls -R`):